bazel-contrib/rules_oci/README.md

 ## Installation

-From the release you wish to use: <https://github.com/bazel-contrib/rules_oci/releases>
+- Bazel 6 with bzlmod: start from <https://registry.bazel.build/modules/rules_oci>
-copy the WORKSPACE snippet into your `WORKSPACE` file.
+- Others: Copy the WORKSPACE snippet into your `WORKSPACE` file from a release: <https://github.com/bazel-contrib/rules_oci/releases>

 To use a commit rather than a release, you can point at any SHA of the repo.